 Djibouti City includes several comfortable hotels.
 They typically include air-conditioned rooms, attached bathrooms, and essential amenities, presenting a good balance of comfort and value.

-Choices here are more fundamental, often family-run, with simpler facilities.
-These possess limits, especially outside the capital, and may not consistently include air conditioning, a point to note given the climate.
+Choices here are more basic, often family-run, with simpler facilities.
+These possess limits, especially outside the capital, and may not consistently include air conditioning, a point to note in light of the climate.

 Dedicated hostels in the Western sense are very few.
 Budget travelers generally rely on the most affordable guesthouses.

-Some operators arrange staying overnight in traditional Afar or Somali huts (bouffas or akhisas) or tented camps.
+Some operators arrange overnight stays in traditional Afar or Somali huts (bouffas or akhisas) or tented camps.
 These are typically part of desert excursions, an authentic experience.

 These options have limits.
 You might find some apartments via online platforms like Airbnb, mainly in Djibouti City.
-These present an another option for longer stays or groups.
+These present an an alternative to longer stays or groups.

-Homestay and community-based tourism opportunities have severe limits and lack wide advertisement for international tourists.
+Homestays and community-based-based tourism opportunities have severe limits and lack wide advertisement for international tourists.
 Possibilities exist through specialized operators.

-Wild camping is possible in designated areas or with permission from local authorities or communities, during guided desert tours.
+Wild camping is feasible in designated areas or with permission from local authorities or communities, during guided desert tours.
 This means full self-sufficiency.

 A breakdown of Djibouti City's districts and noteworthy coastal towns.